 - Allow the bars to cool completely, then cover tightly with saran wrap and transfer to the refrigerator.
 The bars are easy to cut when they are very cold.

 - Store the bars covered tightly with plastic wrap or in an airtight container for up to 5 days.
-Freezing not recommended.
+Freezing is not recommended.